Game Management Unit 22

 Bighorn Sheep, Black Bear, Elk, Javelina, Merriam's Turkey, Mountain Lion, Mule Deer, White-tailed Deer, Tree Squirrel , Quail

-Beginning at the Junction of the Salt and Verde Rivers; north along the Verde River to Childs; easterly on the Childs-Strawberry Rd. to Fossil Creek; north on the creek to Fossil Springs; southeasterly on FS Trail 18 (Fossil Spring Trail) to the top of the rim; northeasterly on the rim to Nash Point on the Tonto-Coconino National Forest Boundary along the Mogollon Rim; easterly along this boundary to Tonto Creek; southerly along the east fork of Tonto Creek to the spring box, north of the Tonto Creek Hatchery, and continuing southerly along Tonto Creek to the Salt River; westerly along the Salt River to the Verde River; except those portions that are sovereign tribal lands of the Tonto Apache Tribe and the Fort McDowell Mohave-Apache Community.
+22 boundary – Beginning at the junction of the Salt and Verde Rivers; north along the Verde River to Childs; easterly on the Childs-Strawberry Rd. to Fossil Creek; north on Fossil Creek to Fossil Springs; southeasterly on FS trail 18 (Fossil Spring Trail) to the top of the rim; northeasterly along the Rim to Nash Point along the Tonto-Coconino National Forest boundary along the Mogollon Rim; easterly along this boundary to Tonto Creek; southerly along the east fork of Tonto Creek to the spring box, north of the Tonto Creek Hatchery, and continuing southerly along Tonto Creek to the Salt River; westerly along the Salt River to the Verde River; except those portions that are sovereign tribal lands of the Tonto Apache Tribe and the Fort McDowell Mohave-Apache Community.

 Overview: Historically desert bighorn sheep occupied many of the mountain ranges around the greater Phoenix area.
 Most of the sheep disappeared at the turn of the century with the arrival of settlers and livestock.
 In 1980/81, The Arizona Game and Fish Department successfully transplanted approximately 30 desert bighorn sheep into Unit 22 in the Goat Mountain area north of Apache Lake.
 Today, the bighorn sheep range in a relatively narrow strip of habitat from roughly Goat Mountain at Apache Lake, westerly to Stewart Mountain just west of Saguaro Lake.
 There are also a few remaining desert bighorn sheep scattered east of Bartlett Lake from a transplant that did not fare well near Lion Mountain.
 In 1986, the first bighorn sheep permit was authorized for this newly transported heard.
 1993 authorized three permits, plus the auction tag for a total of 4 permits.
 The population peaked in 1994 and appears to be in a decline possibly due to disease.
 The current season has one permit authorized plus the unit is open to the auction permit holder to hunt in.